Posh Compliance Posh Compliance

 3. A woman must head the ICC; at least half of its members should be women.

-4. Employers must take steps to prevent sexual harassment and ensure that the victims are not victimised or discriminated against.
+4. Employers must take steps to prevent sexual harassment and ensure that the victims are not victimized or discriminated against.

 5. Employers must provide necessary support and assistance to the complainant and make arrangements for her work in case she has to be transferred.

-The POSH Act plays a vital role in creating a safe and harassment-free work environment for women.
+The POSH compliance program plays a vital role in creating a safe and harassment-free work environment for women.
 It protects women against sexual harassment in the workplace and ensures that their rights are safeguarded.

 Recommendations of the Justice Verma Committee on Sexual Harassment at Workplace